file9.ai

 Geography

-• 60 sq km: Total land area
+• 60 sq km total area (includes the land area of Diego Garcia).

 People and Society